-For both interaction quantity and quality, a separate multilevel model with daily SE as the dependent variable was specified, using the HLM software (Bryk & Raudenbush, 1992).
-All predictors were group mean-centered to ensure that they would tap into within-person fluctuations in SE instead of between-person differences, which are the focus of Study 1b.
-All social inclusion effects (slopes) were allowed to vary randomly between participants.
-Gender was included as a covariate of the average SE level (intercept) and the social inclusion x SE slopes (dummy-coded 0 = female, 1 = male).
+For both interaction quantity and quality, we specified a separate multilevel model with daily SE as the dependent variable, using the HLM software (Bryk & Raudenbush, 1992).
+All predictors were group mean centered to ensure that they would tap into within-person fluctuations in SE instead of between-person differences, which were the focus of Study 1b.
+All social inclusion effects (slopes) were allowed to vary randomly among participants.
+Gender was included as a covariate of the average SE level (intercept) and the Social Inclusion \times SE slopes (dummy-coded 0 = female, 1 = male).

 For the closest family member, closest friend, and romantic partner, both quantity and quality data were available.
-In these cases, we first ran "simple models" including either quantity or quality (as well as gender and the interaction between social interaction and gender) as predictors.
-Subsequently, we ran full interaction models, with interaction quality, quantity, and an interaction terms as simultaneous predictors of SE.
-For other family members and friends, no interaction quality data was available, so we could only run simple models with interaction quantity as predictor.
+In these cases, we first used "simple" models, including either quantity or quality (as well as gender and the interaction between social interaction and gender) as predictors.
+Subsequently, we used full interaction models, with interaction quality, quantity, and an interaction term as simultaneous predictors of SE.
+For other family members and friends, no interaction quality data were available, so we could only use simple models with interaction quantity as predictor.

-Finally, we ran cross-lagged longitudinal models.
+Finally, we used cross-lagged longitudinal models.
 In one set of models, we predicted a participant's SE on a particular day by that person's SE level on the previous day (autoregressive path) and the previous day's interaction quantity/quality.
 Thereby, we modeled the effect of social interaction on intraindividual changes in SE.
-In addition, we ran a complementary set of models that predicted a person's level of social interaction on a particular day from his or her level of social interaction and SE on the day before.
-This way, we could compare the relative strength of the effect of social interaction on SE and the effect of SE on social interaction.
+In addition, we performed a complementary set of models that predicted a person's level of social interaction on a particular day from his or her level of social interaction and SE on the previous day.
+This way, we could compare the relative strength of the effect of social interaction.

-Study 1a Results
+Results